The best film cameras in 2024: recapture the magic of film in the digital age

 Needs a battery

-The Nikon FE is an icon of the film era.
-So much so that it has helped inspire Nikon's current range of retro digital cameras – bearing an uncanny resemblance to the Nikon Z fc.
-The camera has a design I can't help but fall for, with little touches of copper in the dials, and faux-leather cladding on the pentaprism viewfinder, the Nikon FE is still a beauty today that draws me to it.
+The Nikon FE is an icon of the film era – so much so that it has helped inspire Nikon's current range of retro digital cameras, which bear an uncanny resemblance to the Nikon Z fc.
+The camera has a design I can't help but fall for: with little touches of copper in the dials and faux-leather cladding on the pentaprism viewfinder, the Nikon FE is still a beauty that draws me to it.

-Now looks aren't everything, and thankfully the Nikon FE has the skills too.
-As an advanced semi-professional 35mm SLR camera with manual or aperture priority shooting modes, it should suit anyone with a little camera know-how.
-Its shutter has a range of 1/1000sec to a maximum of 8 seconds, while Bulb mode is mechanical and unlimited.
-Flash sync speed is 1/125th of a second, while the ISO/ASA ranges from 12 to 3200.
+Looks aren't everything, and thankfully the Nikon FE has the skills too.
+As an advanced semi-professional 35mm SLR camera with Manual and Aperture Priority shooting modes, it should suit anyone with a little camera know-how.
+Its shutter has a range of 1/1,000 sec to a maximum of eight seconds, while Bulb mode is mechanical and unlimited.
+Flash sync speed is 1/125 sec, while the ISO/ASA ranges from 12 to 3,200.

-The camera can also be paired with Nikon's F-mount lenses, and luckily, this is one of the widest and best-selling lens ranges of all time, so you certainly won't have any trouble picking some up second-hand, and there is a lens to suit everything from wide-angle street scenes to telephotos for wildlife and sports.
+The camera can also be paired with Nikon's F-mount lenses – and luckily, this is one of the widest and best-selling lens ranges of all time, so you certainly won't have any trouble picking some up second-hand.
+There is a lens to suit everything from wide-angle street scenes to telephotos for wildlife and sports.

-The Nikon FE is still a very capable SLR with a lovely design, and perhaps the perfect model for those wanting to delve into film photography.
-Manufactured by Nikon in Japan from 1978 to 1983.
+Manufactured by Nikon in Japan from 1978 to 1983, the Nikon FE is still a very capable SLR with a lovely design, and is perhaps the perfect model for those wanting to delve into film photography.
 Today, it's possible to pick up the Nikon FE secondhand for under $150 / £150.

 Find used Nikon FE deals on eBay (US)